zowe/docs-site/docs/getting-started/zowe-architecture.md

 ## ZSS

 The Zowe desktop delegates a number of its services to the ZSS server which it accesses through http port 8542.
 ZSS is written in C and has native calls to z/OS to provide its services.
-ZSS logs are written `STDOUT` and `STDERR` for capture into job logs, but also as a file into `<INSTANCE_DIR>/logs/zssServer-yyyy-mm-dd-hh-mm.log`.
+ZSS logs write to `STDOUT` and `STDERR` for capture into job logs, but also as a file into `<INSTANCE_DIR>/logs/zssServer-yyyy-mm-dd-hh-mm.log`.

 ## API Gateway

 The API Gateway is a proxy server that routes requests from clients on its northbound edge, such as web browsers or the Zowe command line interface, to servers on its southbound edge that are able to provide data to serve the request.
-The API Gateway is also responsible for generating an authentication token used to provide single sign-on (SSO) functionality.
+The API Gateway is also responsible for generating an authentication token that is used to provide single sign-on (SSO) functionality.
 The API Gateway homepage is `https://<ZOWE_HOST_IP>:7554`.
 Following authentication, this URL enables users to navigate to the API Catalog.

 ![Zowe API Mediation Layer](../images/api-mediation/api-mediationlayer.png)

 ## API Catalog

 The API Catalog provides a list of the API services that have registered themselves as catalog tiles.
-These tiles allow users to view the available APIs from Zowe's southbound servers as well as test REST API calls.
+These tiles make it possible for users to view the available APIs from Zowe's southbound servers as well as test REST API calls.

 ![Zowe API Catalog](../images/api-mediation/api-catalog.png)

 ## API Discovery

 The API Discovery server acts as the registration service broker between the API Gateway and its southbound servers.
 It can be accessed through the URL `https://<ZOWE_HOST_IP>:7552`.
-You can view a list of registered API services on the API Discovery homepage.
+Users can view a list of registered API services on the API Discovery homepage.

 ![Zowe API Discovery](../images/api-mediation/api-discovery.png)